snmgian/foraneus/README.md

   form[:errors][:delay].message   # => 'invalid value for Integer(): "INVALID"'
   ```

-`#errors` is a map in which keys correspond to field names, and values are instances of
+`[:errors]` is a map in which keys correspond to field names, and values are instances of
 `Foraneus::Error`.

 The name of the exception raised by `#parse` is the error's `key` attribute, and the exception's
-message is added to the error's `message` attribute.
+message is set to the error's `message` attribute.

 Data coming from the inside is assumed to be valid, so `.raw` won't return an instance having
 errors neither being invalid.